Leslie-Lohman Museum of Art

 Backstory and Context

-During the 1980s with the rise of AIDS and the death of so many artists and collectors, Charles and Fritz realized that many important works of art were being thrown away by family members.
-Family who either didn’t know what to do with this kind of art or did not want to acknowledge the sexual orientation of their loved ones.
-Leslie and Lohman knew something had to be done, so the couple made a rigorous effort to preserve this art form.
+During the 1980s with the rise of AIDS and the deaths of so many artists and collectors, Charles W Leslie and Fritz Lohman realized that many important works of art were being thrown away or destroyed by family members.
+Many families of gay artists either didn’t know what to do with queer art or did not want to acknowledge the sexual orientation of their loved ones.
+Leslie and Lohman knew something had to be done, so the couple made a rigorous effort to preserve queer art.
 In 1987, the couple founded the Leslie/Lohman Gay Art Foundation, Inc.

-The gallery’s first location was in a basement on Prince Street in New York City.
-In 2006, the Gallery moved into a ground floor of a much larger space located at 26 Wooster Street in SoHo New York.
+The museum's first location was in a basement on Prince Street in New York City.
+In 2006, the galleries moved into the ground floor of a much larger space located at 26 Wooster Street in SoHo New York.
 In 2011 that New York State Board of Regents officially declared the foundation a museum.
-With the gallery’s new status, it makes it the first and only gay art museum in the world or its kind.
-The gallery is currently looking into expansion within the upcoming years.
+With the gallery’s new status, it makes it the first and only LGBTQ art museum in the world of its kind.
+The Leslie Lohman Museum of Art maintains a collection of over 30,000 works.
+The museum also manages an artist archive that contains information on over 1,900 LGBTQ artists, both those represented in the collection and others of interest to LGBTQ audiences.
+A variety of visual arts are represented across several galleries.
+The main Gallery offers 6-8 exhibitions a year.
+Each exhibition includes various art forms such as poetry readings, film screenings, plays, and artists panel discussions.
+Entrance to the museum is free, with a ten dollar donation suggested.

 Warerkar, Tanay.
 “After Expansion, NYC's Leslie Lohman Museum Provides an Even Bigger Platform for LGBTQ Artists.”
 Curbed NY, Curbed NY, 23 June 2017, ny.curbed.com/2017/6/23/15857940/gay-museum-leslie-lohman-soho-expansion.